howtographql/howtographql/content/backend/typescript-apollo/7-adding-a-vote-feature.md

 </Instruction>

-For now, only upvotes will be supported and only logged in users will be allowed to vote on a link.
-Furthermore, when creating the vote mutation you will also need to define its return type.
+Before creating the vote mutation you will also need to define its return type.

 <Instruction>